kiikode/alx-low_level_programming/0x08-recursion/README.md

 6. A function that returns the natural square root of a number
 7. A function that checks for a prime number
 8. A function that checks for a palindrome
+9. A function that checks if two strings are identical